libmapper/libmapper/doc/how_to_compile_and_run.md

 may need to adjust your `PYTHONPATH` variable to ensure these can be found.

-You can test running programs by `cd`'ing to the `swig` folder and running,
+You can test running programs by `cd`'ing to the `bindings/python` folder and running,

-    cd swig
+    cd bindings/python
     python test.py

 or,